practicalli/project-templates/resources/practicalli/application/root/README.md

 > If additional libraries are required to support tests, add them to the `:test/env` alias definition in `deps.edn`

-`make test-watch` will run tests on file save, although changes to `template.edn` may require cancelling the test watch (Control-c) and restarting.  test-watch requires Practicalli Clojure CLI Config `:test/watch` alias.
+`make test-watch` will run tests on file save, stopping the current test run on the first failing test.
+Tests will continue to be watched until `Ctrl-c` is pressed.

 ## Format Code